NCSC-NL/log4shell/software/README.md

 #### Daily CSV/JSON releases
 Daily releases of this software list are listed, including CSV and JSON files, in the [releases](https://github.com/NCSC-NL/log4shell/releases) overview.
 Please check the [software list parser](https://github.com/NCSC-NL/log4shell/tree/main/tools/log4shell_softwarelist) tool to generate a CSV or JSON on your own.

 > **Disclaimer:** _We aim to provide as the information as accurately as possible with the resources available to us.
 However, we do not have the capacity to monitor all software for updates/fixes.
-If you detect any mistakes, please create a Pull Request.
+You are advised to review the links provided for available updates.
+If you find updates or mistakes, please contribute by creating a Pull Request.
+[Learn how](https://docs.github.com/en/repositories/working-with-files/managing-files/editing-files#editing-files-in-another-users-repository).

 ## Software overview
 NCSC-NL will use the following status labels: